Derby Blackfriars: 16th century

-Around 1534-1535, and with the threat of dissolution looming, many English Dominican Friars left for Ireland, Scotland and Flanders.
-The Friary had an average of around 30 friars at any one time; however, following this threat, the numbers reduced to only 6.
+Around 1534–1535, and with the threat of dissolution looming, many English Dominican Friars left for Ireland, Scotland and Flanders.
+The priory had an average of around 30 friars at any one time; however, following this threat, the numbers reduced to only 6.

-On 3 January 1539, the friary was surrendered to the Crown for dissolution.
+On 3 January 1539, the priory was surrendered to the Crown for dissolution.
 At the time it was recorded as having an income, after expenses, of £18 16s 2d.
-Attached to the document of surrender is the old seal of the friary, used from the time of its foundation.
+Attached to the document of surrender is the old seal of the priori, used from the time of its foundation.
 In shape a pointed oval or mandorla, it displays a representation of the Annunciation, with the Virgin Mary and the Archangel Gabriel standing facing each other with the word "Domini" (as in Ecce Ancilla Domini").
 Below them is displayed a trefoiled arch with the half-length figure of the Prior in prayer.

 After dissolution

 The friary and its land were immediately let to John Sharpe for a yearly rent of 54s.
 The following year he was awarded a 21-year lease with the condition that the building materials of all the superfluous buildings (which were to be demolished) and all of the trees at the friary, were reserved for the crown.

 On 18 January 1544, the same John Sharpe took Richard Camerdaye (a labourer from Derby) to court, claiming he had broken into the former friary and stolen the marble gravestones and certain lead, iron, glass and timber, all valued as worth £4.